Pernoise/Rocketmc/README.md

 </p>
 <br>

-**Note**:  RocketMC is designed only for Windows , Linux and MacOS!!!!.

 RocketMC is a Minecraft launcher based on OpenLauncher, providing a simple and fast way to launch Minecraft.
 It supports multiple versions and works with both modded and vanilla Minecraft.